eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

     $ ./MicroXRCEAgent tcp <port> [<discovery-port>]

-If the transport used is a reliability transport, the use of a best-effort stream over it is equivalent to use a reliable stream over a not reliable transport.
+If the transport used is a reliable transport, the use of a best-effort stream over it is equivalent to use a reliable stream over a not reliable transport.

 For running the *Agent* is necessary that the file ``DEFAULT_FASTRTPS_PROFILES.xml`` is located in the runtime folder.
 This file contains XML profiles of `Participants`, `Topic`, `DataWriters` and `DataReaders` referenced by a ``profile_name``.